Model theory in compactly generated (tensor-)triangulated categories: Definable subcategories

 If ${\cal C}$ is a locally coherent category, in particular if it is ${\rm Mod}\mbox{-}R$ for a right coherent ring (possibly with many objects), then\footnote{For module categories, this goes back to \cite{EkSab}, see \cite[3.4.24]{PreNBK}; the general case is proved the same way and also follows from, for example, \cite[Chpt.~6]{PreMAMS}.} the absolutely pure objects form a definable subcategory with corresponding closed subset of ${\rm Zg}({\cal C})$ again being the set ${\rm inj}({\cal C})$ of (isomorphism types of) indecomposable injectives in ${\cal C}$.
 This set carries a ({\bf Gabriel}-){\bf Zariski} topology which has, for a basis of open sets, those of the form

 for $A$ a finitely presented object of ${\cal C}$.
 Thus we extend the domain of applicability of the category-theoretic reformulation (\cite{Gab}, \cite{Roolim}) of the definition of the Zariski topology on a commutative coherent ring.
-For such a category ${\cal C}$ the Ziegler topology restricted to ${\rm inj}({\cal C})$ is Hochster-dual to this Gabriel-Zariski topology and {\it vice versa} (\cite[14.1.6]{PreNBK}).
+For such a category ${\cal C}$ the Gabriel-Zariski topology coincides with the dual-Ziegler topology restricted to ${\rm inj}({\cal C})$ (\cite[14.1.6]{PreNBK}).

 We may compare these topologies over a commutative coherent ring $R$ where, in general, the map $P\mapsto E(R/P)$ is only an inclusion of ${\rm Spec}(R)$ into ${\rm inj}_R$, because there may be indecomposable injectives not of the form $E(R/P)$, e.g.~\cite[14.4.1]{PreNBK}.
 The inclusion, nevertheless, is a topological equivalence - an isomorphism of frames of open subsets: every indecomposable injective is elementarily equivalent to, hence topologically equivalent to, a module of the form $E(R/P)$ with $P$ a prime, see \cite[14.4.5]{PreNBK}.
 So, for commutative coherent rings, we may consider these various topologies as topologies on ${\rm Spec}(R)$ and, so considered, the Ziegler topology coincides with the {\bf Thomason} topology, which is defined to be the Hochster-dual of the Gabriel-Zariski topology, \cite{GarkPre3}.
 That is, the Ziegler topology has, for its open sets, those of the form $\bigcup_\lambda \, (R/I_\lambda)$ with the $I_\lambda$ finitely generated ideals of $R$, where